KaelanDt/cluster-guide/README.md

 ### Jupiter interacting notebook

+#### Windows

+Install PuTTY.
+Then, open it and enter " th-top.mpq.univ-paris-diderot.fr " in host name, connection type "SSH".

+Go to the "Connection" tab and put a small number (240 for example) in "Seconds between keepalives".
+(This allows the server to not disconnect quickly).
+Tick "Enable TCP keepalives".

+Finally, go to "Connection - SSH - Tunnels" tab.
+In source port, type "8090" in source port, and "localhost:8090" in destination.
+Go back to "Session", click save and you won't have to do all this again.

+Then, click "open", a terminal should pop and you can enter your username and password for th-top.
+Connect to localhost:8090 via a web browser and you are all set.

+#### OS-linux

 From your local computer, connect to th-top with the present command:
 ```
 ssh -L 8090:localhost:8090 YOURLOGIN@th-top.mpq.univ-paris-diderot.fr